 Patient & family education

 The patient and family should be advised that the natural history of isolated collateral ligament(s) injury is good.
 However, premature resumption of sports/activity may stress the healing ligament too soon and lead to chronic instability and pain.
-The patient should return to sports when laxity has resolved and they can perform sport/activity specific maneuvers without pain or instability.
+The patient should return to sports when laxity has resolved, and sport/activity specific maneuvers can be performed without pain or instability.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills